femiwiki/FemiwikiSkin/README.md

 npm run dev
 ```

 This requires internet access and approxmilaly 500MB on your disk.
-Under the hood, `run run dev` downloads and launches a MediaWiki instance and a Web server.
+Under the hood, `npm run dev` downloads and launches a MediaWiki instance and a Web server.

 ## Contributing